 Julie Johnson has worked in the CMS national office since 1994, including a year as Administrative Assistant, two years as Administrative/Collections Assistant, and the past twenty-one years as Director of Information Services.
 She studied music at The University of Montana in Missoula, and she performs frequently as a collaborative pianist.
-During the 1991-93 school years, she works as a staff accompanist for the Brownsville (TX) Independent School District.
+During the 1991-93 school years, she worked as a staff accompanist for the Brownsville (TX) Independent School District.

-Director of Professional Activities
+Director of Information Technology

 David Schafer has worked as the CMS national office’s Director of Information Technology since 2007.
 He holds a Bachelor of Arts degree from The University of Montana.
 Past professional experience includes eighteen years of C++ programming on Windows platforms and work on GIS based applications and imaging tools for the OEM market.
 Dave enjoys technology, cycling, and happy hour with his wife Deanna Schafer.

 Manages and implements the planning of CMS Conferences at the Regional, National, and International levels.